Volume 15, Issue 2 (Spring 2025) PTJ 2025, 15(2): 111-118 | Back to browse issues page

 URL: http://ptj.uswr.ac.ir/article-1-636-en.html

-3- Department of Corrective Exercise and Sport Injuries, Faculty of School of Physical Education and Sport Sciences, University of Kharazmi, Theran, Iran
+3- Department of Corrective Exercise and Sports Injuries, School of Physical Education and Sport Sciences, University of Kharazmi, Tehran, Iran.

 Purpose: Low back pain (LBP) is a health problem.
 Rehabilitation could be a suitable therapy for LBP patients.
-Nonetheless, the effectiveness of movement pattern training on LBP patients was not assessed from scientific point of view.
-So, this research was done to assess the effects of movement pattern exercise on general lower limb muscular co-contraction in non-specific chronic LBP patients during walking.
+Nonetheless, the effectiveness of movement pattern training on LBP patients has not been assessed scientifically.
+So, this research examined the effects of movement pattern exercise on general lower limb muscular co-contraction in patients with non-specific chronic LBP during walking.

-Methods: The current research was semi-experimental.
-Forty male adults who experienced non-specific chronic LBP willingly enrolled in this study.
-Twenty samples were divided in intervention and control groups.
-Exercises protocol used in this study were based on that introduced by Harris-Hayes et al. for 18 supervised training sessions (during 6-weeks).
-The assessments were conducted before the intervention and again after six weeks.
-General co-contraction of the lower limb muscles were recorded by electromyography data while walking.
-General co-contraction was calculated by the total activation of the muscles abounded the joint.
+Methods: The current research was quasi-experimental.
+Forty male adults who experienced non-specific chronic LBP voluntarily enrolled in this study.
+Twenty samples were assigned in the intervention group and 20 in the control group.
+The exercise protocol used in this study was based on the Harris-Hayes et al. protocol, which takes 18 supervised training sessions (during 6 weeks).
+The assessments were conducted before the intervention and again after 6 weeks.
+General co-contraction of the lower limb muscles was recorded using electromyography while walking, and the total activation of the muscles that abounded the joint was calculated.

-Results: The findings indicated a significant decrease of general co-contraction of the ankle in intervention group at propulsion (p=0.011 ƞ2= 0.160).
-Also, the results showed that at loading phase, general knee co-contraction was greater in experimental compared with control group (p=0.037 ƞ2=0.110).
+Results: The findings indicate a significant decrease in general co-contraction of the ankle in the intervention group at propulsion (P=0.011, ƞ2=0.160).
+Also, the results show that at the loading phase, general knee co-contraction is greater in the experimental group compared with the control group (P=0.037, ƞ2=0.110).

-Conclusions: Our research revealed that the training program improve the general co-contraction of the lower limb muscles in individuals with LBP.
+Conclusion: Our research reveals that the training program improves the general co-contraction of the lower limb muscles in individuals with LBP.

 Type of Study: Research | Subject: General